-Invisalign aligners are the new alternative to metal braces.
+Invisalign is the new alternative to metal braces, a series of clear trays custom made to gently move your teeth into the correct position.
+They are almost invisible, but you can remove them for special events, and to eat and brush your teeth.
 This orthodontic treatment option allows people to get straighter teeth without the need for metal braces.
 Invisalign is sometimes called clear braces or invisible braces because there are no wires or anchors on your teeth.
 Instead, clear plastic aligners are used to gently move your teeth to their desired position.
-Although Invisalign is not appropriate for everybody, people who use them are very satisfied with the treatment and its results.
+Invisalign may not work for everybody, although people who use them are very satisfied with their treatment.

 This option offers a wonderful solution for adults and older teens who need orthodontic treatment, but are not interested in traditional braces.
 With this option, our dentists can address moderate to severe malocclusion without the visual and physical obtrusiveness of braces.
 What’s more, Invisalign treatment is typically faster than other forms of orthodontics – often capable of shortening treatment periods by one to two years.

 Straightening your teeth with Invisalign can be a huge boost to your self esteem, and it can also improve your dental health and preserve your teeth.Crooked teeth are susceptible to decay because they are harder to clean.
 Over time, if they make chewing uncomfortable, you can develop TMD/TMJ from constantly adjusting your bite.

 “So friendly!
 Great office, professional, and do awesome work.
 They are actually open when other offices are closed.
 Always a good experience.
 I highly recommend!” -Amy

 Candidates For Clear Aligners

 To be a good candidate, you must be prepared to follow through on the treatment.

 This means being willing to:

 - Wear your aligners most of the day (20+ hours)